We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 During bad market declines, utility stocks can still lose about half their value.

-That utility stocks are still stocks at the end of the day should be kept that in mind.
+Keep in mind that utility stocks are still stocks at the end of the day.
 Bonds don’t provide the income generation capacity as utility stocks, but will provide a fundamentally different asset class.

 Whether bonds make sense in any quantity in your portfolio (or whether you short them or employ a different strategy) will depend on your goals.